Need help? We are available to speak to you 7 days a weekRead More

 Employer Eligibility Criteria for the 186 Visa

-Similar to how applicants must meet the eligibility criteria for their visa application, the nominating employer must be eligible to lodge their nomination to the Department.
+Similar to how applicants must meet the eligibility criteria for their visa application, the nominating employer must be eligible to lodge their nomination with the Department of Home Affairs.
 Below, we have listed the criteria that determine if an employer is eligible to nominate:

-Firstly, the employer must have an active and lawfully operating business in Australia.
-The business must be lawfully operating in Australia, with evidence of active operations and compliance with regulatory requirements.
-Ineligible or inactive businesses are not able to lodge valid nominations.
+• Active and Lawfully Operating Business: The employer must have an active business that lawfully operates in Australia, with evidence of active operations and compliance with regulatory requirements.

-Next, the employer must also present a genuine requirement for the nominated position.
+• Genuine Need for the Position: Next, the employer must also demonstrate a genuine requirement for the nominated position.
 The position must provide full-time employment for at least two years following the visa grant date, in accordance with the annual market salary rate standards.
-This is an expectation of the Department, ensuring that the nomination was made in good faith, based on a genuine need for the position.

-If an employer wants to nominate applicants with a Subclass 482 (Skills in Demand) or 494 (Skilled Employer Sponsored Regional) visa, they must be an approved standard business sponsor.
-This simply means that the Department has granted an employer the ability to sponsor workers, after evaluation.
-Standard business sponsorship lasts five years from the date of approval, and the duration of stay for workers will depend on the employer's visa.
+• Approved Standard Business Sponsor (If Applicable): If an employer wants to nominate applicants with a Subclass 482 (Skills in Demand) or 494 (Skilled Employer Sponsored Regional) visa, they must be an approved standard business sponsor.
+This simply means that the Department has granted the employer the ability to sponsor workers, after thorough evaluation.

-Lastly, the employer must be compliant with Australia's employment laws.
+• Compliance with Employment Laws: The employer must be compliant with Australia's employment laws.
 This means they must comply with workplace relations laws, employment standards, safety regulations, and other applicable regulations.
 Additionally, the employment contract must adhere to the guidelines by Fair Work Australia, ensuring sufficient leave policies, safe working conditions, and a commitment to workplace diversity and equality.
-These are crucial to employee well-being and ethical business operations, so any concerns in this area can render employers ineligible to nominate.

-The nomination application process involves several steps that employers must complete accurately.
+The Subclass 186 nomination process involves several steps that employers must complete accurately to meet specific sponsorship, compliance, and documentation requirements before nominating a skilled worker for permanent residency.
 Here's a checklist for the 186 visa nomination in Australia:

 Documentation Checklist